Equal-Pay Contracts

-\begin{theorem} When $f$ is submodular, \Cref{alg:approx_equal_pay} runs in polynomial time with value oracle access to $f$, and returns an equal-pay contract $\alpha$ such that in any equilibrium, the principal's utility is at least $\Lambda$ with the following guarantee.
-For any equal-pay contract $\constar$ and any equilibrium $S^\star$ of $\constar$ such that $f(S^\star_i) \le \frac{1}{16}f(S^\star)$ for all $i\in \agents$, it holds that
+\begin{restatable}{theorem}{ConstApproxNoSmall} When $f$ is submodular, Algorithm~\ref{alg:approx_equal_pay} runs in polynomial time with value oracle access to $f$, and returns an equal-pay contract $\alpha$ such that in any equilibrium, the principal's utility is at least $\Lambda$ with the following guarantee.
+For any equal-pay contract $\constar$ and any equilibrium $S^\star$ of $\constar$ such that $f(S^\star_i) \le (1/32) \cdot f(S^\star)$ for all $i\in \agents$, it holds that